 Although the estate tax value of an asset (usually its fair market value on the date of death under §2031) usually establishes the beneficiary's basis (usually its fair market value on the date of death under §1014), there are some exceptions to that general rule.
 For example, an appreciated asset gifted to the decedent within one year prior to death will be denied a stepped-up basis if the asset is bequeathed back to the donor of the gift. §1014(e).
 In that case, the estate tax value reported on both the Form 706 and the Form 8971 will be higher than the beneficiary's basis.
 For that reason, it would not be technically correct to state that the Form 8971 notifies the beneficiary of his basis (although it almost always does).
 Instead, it would be technically correct to state that the Form 8971 merely provides to the beneficiary the estate tax value, which is not always the basis.
-This is consistent with \$1014(f)(1), which states that the basis reported by the beneficiary "may not exceed" the estate tax value.
+This is consistent with (1014(f)(1)), which states that the basis reported by the beneficiary "may not exceed" the estate tax value.
+However, see 1.1014-10(a)(2), which provides that the basis used by the beneficiary may be subject to post-mortem adjustments, such as gain or loss recognized by the estate upon distribution of the property.
+But that provision does not apply to the reporting requirements, which are limited to the value finally determined for estate tax purposes.
+Reg. §1-6035-1(a)(1) and §1.1014-10(c).

-In early March 2016, temporary and proposed regulations were issued to provide guidance regarding many unanswered questions concerning this new basis information reporting and the basis consistency requirement.
+In early March 2016, proposed regulations were issued to provide guidance regarding many unanswered questions concerning this new basis information reporting and the basis consistency requirement.
 T.D.
 9757; REG-127923-15; FR Doc.
 2016-04718, 3/4/16.
-The temporary regulations and the proposed regulations are identical.
-This discussion of basis reporting and basis consistency is based on those temporary and proposed regulations, which were in effect as of this writing.
+This discussion of basis reporting and basis consistency is based on those proposed regulations.
 In the future, check to see if final regulations have been published.
 The new regulations will appear in Reg. §1.1014-10, §1.6035-1, and §1.6035-2.
 The IRS once indicated that the final regulations would likely be published by January 2017, but when that date arrived the IRS stated that the final regulations would be delayed.
 A new due date of June 30, 2018, has since been announced, but that date might be extended.

-The Form 8971, the instructions, and the temporary regulations now provide the following answers, although these answers are subject to change when the temporary regulations are revised and made final.
+The Form 8971, the instructions, and the proposed regulations now provide the following answers, although these answers are subject to change when the proposed regulations are revised and made final.
 (This is a brief summary of the answers; review the regulations for details.
 See FR Doc.
 2016-04718, 3/4/16.)
 The basis reporting must be performed by any person who is an executor or is deemed to be an executor, and the reporting must be supplied to the IRS and to the beneficiaries, including those beneficiaries who are also serving as executors.
 Reg. §1.6035-1(c)(1).
 The definition of an executor is very broad. §2203, §7701(a)(6), Reg. §1.6012-3(b)(1) and CCA 201334040.
 If a trust is a beneficiary of an estate, the basis information from the estate needs to be supplied to the trustee, and not to the trust beneficiaries.
 Reg. §1.6035-1(c)(2).